Values-Based Living: When Success Stops Feeling Like Yourself

 ConnectionBeing surrounded, yet emotionally alone

-Your values aren’t what you admire.
+Your values aren’t what sound good.

-They’re what you ache for when missing.
+They’re what hurt when missing.

 The Heart of Values-Based Living